iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

 ## Keeping a Record of the Balances on Addresses Via `UTXO`

-All nodes keep a record of the [Unspent Transaction Outputs (UTXO)](https://wiki.iota.org/chrysalis-docs/guides/developer#unspent-transaction-output-utxo) so they can do the following:
+All nodes keep a record of the [Unspent Transaction Outputs (UTXO)](https://wiki.iota.org/chrysalis-docs/guides/developer#unspent-transaction-output-utxo) so they can:

 * Check that a transaction is not transferring more IOTA tokens than are available on the address.
 * Respond to clients' requests for their balance.
-* Once the node has confirmed a transaction with the Tangle, update the node's record of balances .
+* Once the node has confirmed a transaction with the Tangle, update the node's record of balances.

 ## Exposing APIs for Clients

-Nodes come with two set of low-level APIs:
+Nodes come with two sets of low-level APIs:

-* HTTP(rest) API
+* HTTP(rest) API.
-* Event API
+* Event API.

-:::info
+:::note

 Developers do not need to communicate with nodes using a mentioned low-level API.
 Developers can leverage the [iota client libraries](https://wiki.iota.org/iota.rs/libraries/overview/) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.

 :::

 ### HTTP Rest API

-The HTTP API allows clients to interact with the Tangle and ask nodes to do the following:
+The HTTP API allows clients to interact with the Tangle and ask nodes to:

 * Get tip messages.
 * Attach new messages to the Tangle.